Fast Route to Thermalization: STE of a two-level system

 \subsection{Design of the control protocol}

 The driving generated by the control has both a direct impact on the state through the unitary part as well as an indirect influence through the dissipative part, Sec. \ref{subsec:Open_system_dynamics} and \ref{sec:control}.
-To overcome this convoluted control scenario, we employ a reverse engineering method.
+To overcome this convoluted control scenario, we employ a reverse-engineering approach.

-We consider the following control scenario: Initially, the system is in a Gibbs state, characterized by $\gamma\b 0=0$ with Hamiltonian $\hat{H}_S\b 0=\hat{H}_S^i$ and temperature $T_i$.
-At initial time, the system is coupled to a thermal bath of temperature $T_B$.
+We consider the following control scenario.
+Initially, the system is in a Gibbs state, characterized by $\gamma\b 0=0$ with Hamiltonian $\hat{H}_S\b 0=\hat{H}_S^i$ and temperature $T_i$.
+At the initial time, the system is coupled to a thermal bath of temperature $T_B$.
 We wish to construct a control protocol $\hat{H}_S\b{t}$ that drives the system to a Gibbs state at temperature $T_f$ with the target Hamiltonian $\hat{H}_S\b{t_f}=\hat{H}_S^f$.
-In general, $T_B$, $T_i$ and $T_f$ may differ from one another, that is, the initial and final states are not required to be in equilibrium with the the bath, just in a Gibbs form.
+In general, $T_B$, $T_i$ and $T_f$ may differ from one another, that is, the initial and final states are not required to be in equilibrium with the bath, just in a Gibbs form.
 The assumption of an initial Gibbs state simplifies the analysis but does not modify the system's behaviour qualitatively.

 Since Eq. \eqref{eq:gamma_comp} vanishes when $\gamma \b 0 =0$, the state conserves the form